The Copenhagen Full-time MBA

 The essential requirements are listed below.
 Please also see the Funding Your MBA section.

-- Bachelor degree or an equivalent professional qualification*
+- Bachelor degree or an equivalent academic qualification*

-- At least three years of full-time post-bachelor degree work experience**
+- At least 3 years full-time work experience post-graduation

-- A good GMAT score (the class average is 655) or a combined GRE score of 320
+- A competitive GMAT score (class average is 650) or GRE score (class average is 320)

 Do I have to take the GMAT before applying?